accs-uaa/bering-sea-marine-invasives/README.md

 ## Approved software
 This software has NOT YET been approved for release by the U.S. Geological Survey (USGS).
 Although the software WILL BE subjected to rigorous review, the USGS reserves the right to update the software as needed pursuant to further analysis and review.
 No warranty, expressed or implied, is made by the USGS or the U.S. Government as to the functionality of the software and related material nor shall the fact of release constitute any such warranty.
 Furthermore, the software is released on condition that neither the USGS nor the U.S. Government shall be held liable for any damages resulting from its authorized or unauthorized use.
 For more information, refer to IM OSQI 2015-03 (https://www2.usgs.gov/usgs-manual/im/IM-OSQI-2015-03.html) and IM OSQI 2015-05.

+## Acknowledgements
+Funding for this project was made available by the North Pacific Research Board (project #1532) and the Aleutian and Bering Sea Islands Landscape Conservation Cooperative.